natalieagus/50005-2023/_os_labs/lab4_tinyOS_PartA.md

 In short, `CALL(Send)` sends datum in `r0` through pipe (**produce**) and `CALL(Rcv)` reads datum from pipe into `r0` (**consume**).
 Any process calling `Send` and `Rcv` will be synchronised using the semaphores `Chars` and `Holes`, analogous to what we have learned during the lecture.`

-"Pipe" here is a name given that signifies the means of communication between two processes.
+"Pipe" here is a name given that signifies the means of communication between two processes using shared memory region.
 It is implemented via FIFO bounded buffer and semaphore.
 The user processes simply `CALL(Send)` or `CALL(Rcv)` to "use" the pipe.
+Our OS is so simple and does not implement address virtualisation, so the statement of "shared memory" feels redundant because any process can LD/ST directly from another process' address space, but you can think of the FIFO buffer as a "legally" shared memory region between the two communicating processes.
 {:.info}

 ### Kernel Semaphore